- Classes - Upcoming

 Resources and Links

 The Master of Liberal Studies Program is a multi/interdisciplinary graduate program offered by the University of Toledo.
-It consists of 33 hours of credit including a 12-hour breadth requirement and a master’s thesis or project.
+It consists of 33 hours of credit including a 12-hour breadth requirement, research methods requirement and a master’s thesis or project.

 Faculty serve students in the Master of Liberal Studies Program either as course instructors or as thesis/project/program advisors.
 Often students enter the program with uncertain objectives and are enthused to pursue a particular line of inquiry through an exciting experience in an early course.